moggieuk/Happy-Hare/README.md

   <img src="doc/persisted_state.png" width=600 alt="Persisted Startup State">

-(note this was accomplished by setting `startup_status: 1` in mmu_parameters.cfg and can be generated anytime with the `MMU_STATUS` command)
+(note this was accomplished by setting `startup_status: 1` in mmu_parameters.cfg and can also be generated anytime with the `MMU_STATUS` command)
 This graphic indicates how I left my MMU the day prior...
 Filaments are loaded in gates 0,1 & 6; Gate/Tool #1 is selected; and the filament is fully loaded.
 If you are astute you can see I have remapped T2 to be on gate #3 and T3 to be on gate #2 because previously I had loaded these spools backward and this saved me from regenerating g-code.
 <br>

-In addition to basic operational state the print statistics and gate health statistics are persisted and so occasionally you might want to explicitly reset them with `ERCF_RESET_STATS`.
+In addition to basic operational state the print statistics and gate health statistics are persisted and so occasionally you might want to explicitly reset them with `MMU_STATS RESET=1`.
 There are 5 levels of operation for this feature that you can set based on your personal preference/habbits.
-The level is controlled by a single variable `persistence_level` in `ercf_parameters.cfg`:
+The level is controlled by a single variable `persistence_level` in `mmu_parameters.cfg`:

+    # Turn on behavior -------------------------------------------------------------------------------------------------------
-    Advanced: Happy Hare can auto-initialize based on previous persisted state.
-There are 5 levels with each level bringing in additional state information requiring progressively less inital setup.
-The higher level assume that you don't touch ERCF while it is offline and it can come back to life exactly where it left off.
-If you do touch it or get confused then issue an appropriate reset command (E.g. ERCF_RESET) to get state back to the defaults.
+    # MMU can auto-initialize based on previous persisted state.
+There are 5 levels with each level bringing in
+    # additional state information requiring progressively less inital setup.
+The higher level assume that you don't touch
+    # MMU while it is offline and it can come back to life exactly where it left off!
+If you do touch it or get confused
+    # then issue an appropriate reset command (E.g. MMU_RESET) to get state back to the defaults.
-    Enabling `startup_status` is recommended if you use persisted state at level 2 and above
+    # Enabling 'startup_status' is recommended if you use persisted state at level 2 and above
-    Levels: 0 = start fresh every time (the former default behavior) 1 = restore persisted endless spool groups 2 = additionally restore persisted tool-to-gate mapping 3 = additionally restore persisted gate status (filament availability) 4 = additionally restore persisted tool, gate and filament position!
+    # Levels: 0 = start fresh every time except calibration data (the former default behavior)
+    #         1 = restore persisted endless spool groups
+    #         2 = additionally restore persisted tool-to-gate mapping
+    #         3 = additionally restore persisted gate status (filament availability, material and color) (default)
+    #         4 = additionally restore persisted tool, gate and filament position!
+(Recommended when MMU is working well)

-Generally there is no downside of setting the level to 2 and so that is the suggested default.
-Really, so long as you are aware that persistence is happening and know how to adjust/reset you can set the level to 4 and enjoy immediate ERCF availability.
-So what options are there for resetting state?
-Here is the complete list:
+Generally there is no downside of setting the level to 2 or 3 (the suggested default).
+Really, so long as you are aware that persistence is happening and know how to adjust/reset you can set the level to 4 and enjoy immediate MMU availability.
+Here is the complete list of commands that can reset state:

 <ul>
   <li>`MMU_RESET` - Reset all persisted state back to default/unknown except for print stats and per-gate health stats
-  <li>`MMU_RESET_STATS` - Reset print stats and per-gate health stats back to 0
+  <li>`MMU_STATS RESET=1` - Reset print stats and per-gate health stats back to 0
   <li>`MMU_REMAP_TTG RESET=1` - Reset just the tool-to-gate mapping
   <li>`MMU_ENDLESS_SPOOL_GROUPS RESET=1` - Reset just the endless spool groups back to default
   <li>`MMU_SET_GATE_MAP RESET=1` - Reset information about the filament type, color and availability
   <li>`MMU_RECOVER` - Automatically discover or manually reset filament position, selected gate, selected tool, filament availability (lots of options)
-  <li>Needless to say, other operations can also be used to update state
+  <li>Needless to say, other operations will update state
 </ul>

 Couple of miscellaneous notes: